jac0b-w/AlbumPaper/README.md

 - If you want it to run at startup create a shortcut of ```album-art-wallpaper.exe``` and copy it into ```%appdata%\Microsoft\Windows\Start Menu\Programs\Startup```

 ### Getting your API Keys
+#### Spotify
-Head over to the [Spotify developer dashboard](https://www.google.com) and create a non-commercial app, call it whatever you like, select any use case and give it a description.
+Head over to the [Spotify developer dashboard](https://developer.spotify.com/dashboard/login) and create a non-commercial app, call it whatever you like, select any use case and give it a description.

 <img src = readme_images/image1.png width=300>

-Once you are on the app page go to EDIT SETTINGS > Redirect URIs, enter ``` http://localhost:5000/callback/ ``` exactly and make sure to save it.
+Once you are on the app page go to EDIT SETTINGS > Redirect URIs, enter ``` http://localhost:5000/callback/ ``` __exactly__ and make sure to save it.

 <img src = readme_images/image2.png width=300>